 Equipment for air pollution control removes and eliminates a wide variety of pollutants, known as volatile organic compounds (VOCs) and hazardous air pollutants (HAPs), including sulfuric fumes, gases, odors and vapors from the atmosphere.
-VOCs and HAPs cause serious environmental and biological damage, resulting in smog, acid rain, carbon emissions and global warming, but they can bereduced or eliminated by using air-pollution control equipment.
+VOCs and HAPs cause serious environmental and biological damage, resulting in smog, acid rain, carbon emissions and global warming, but they can be reduced or eliminated by using air-pollution control equipment.
 Among all government mandated emission control systems, the two main types of equipment that are used most frequently are: carbon absorbers and oxidizers.

-Thermal oxidizers use heat to convert contaminated air into clean air.
+- Thermal oxidizers use heat to convert contaminated air into clean air.
 The same functioning principle is applied in thermal recuperative oxidizers, afterburners, rotor concentrator systems, regenerative catalytic oxidizers, and regenerative thermal oxidizers, with varying degree of modifications for better results.
 Emissions are pulled into the machine, where high heat induces a chemical reaction between the pollutants and a metal catalyst bed resulting in the removal of chemicals and contaminants.

-It typically washes polluted air in platinum or palladium, causing oxygen to separate from VOCs and create non-toxic bi-products, such as nitrogen and oxygen, as opposed to nitric oxide.
+- It typically washes polluted air in platinum or palladium, causing oxygen to separate from VOCs and create non-toxic bi-products, such as nitrogen and oxygen, as opposed to nitric oxide.

-Both catalytic and thermal oxidizers may be regenerative or recuperative.
-Recuperative oxidizers use ceramic heat transfer beds to recover as much energy as possible from the oxidization process -- often as much as 90% to 95%.
+- Both catalytic and thermal oxidizers may be regenerative or recuperative.
+Recuperative oxidizers use ceramic heat transfer beds to recover as much energy as possible from the oxidation process -- often as much as 90% to 95%.
 These heat transfer beds act as heat exchangers, coupled to a retention chamber where the organics are oxidized.
 Regenerative thermal oxidizers recover up to 90-95% of the heat energy released from oxidation processes with ceramic heat transfer beds.

 In a carbon absorber, also known as air pollution scrubbers, contaminated process steam flows over an activated carbon bed, which removes the volatile organic compounds from the steam, and absorbs them, and then releases the contaminant free air.
 The absorbers make use of various chemicals and technologies, including:

-Since carbon absorbers are expensive in terms of installation and operation, the technology has only been lightly implemented; however, soon they all will be mandatoryunder new regulations.
+Since carbon absorbers are expensive in terms of installation and operation, the technology has only been lightly implemented; however, soon they will all be mandatory under new regulations.

-Precipitators specifically are used to remove particulate matter from exhaust airstreams.
-When an airstream is exposed to electrostatic precipitator, it endows electric charge to the particles presented in the airstream, and then removes them by the electric field.
+- Precipitators specifically are used to remove particulate matter from exhaust airstreams.
+When an airstream is exposed to an electrostatic precipitator, it endows electric charge to the particles presented in the airstream, and then removes them by the electric field.
 Precipitation unit has many parts, which range from discharge and collection electrodes, to baffles to distribute airflow, to collection hoppers and a dust clean-out system.
-They have high efficiency that can exceed 99 percent, and can remove small particulates up to 1 micrometer.
+They have high efficiency that can exceed 99 percent, and can remove small particles up to 1 micrometer.
 They are typically used for controlling fly ash at fossil-fuel furnaces.

 Pure and clean air is essential for sound health and proper wellbeing.
 However, pollution of the air has increased to such an alarming level in most towns and cities that it requires coordinated and comprehensive efforts from the government, industries, private institutions, and the public to reduce the current level and improve air quality.